dm9gp/Colpitts-PCB/README.md

  	C7	20pF
 	Vout	8V  Peak-to-peak

+	Try your own test perhaps?
+What values you obtain with the following?

 	R1+R2	18kΩ
 	R3	4.7kΩ
 	R4 	100Ω
+	Which value for C7 gives you the best waveform?

-Although I find the frequency to stable, per their nature, Oscillators are susceptible to frequency variations due to ambient temperature changes and heating up.
+Although I find the frequency to be stable, per their nature, Oscillators are susceptible to variations due to ambient temperature changes and heating up.
+When I touch the inductor, the amplitude of the wave increments a little.
-Hook this one up to an Oscilloscope or Frequncy Counter and try warming the Inductor L1 (gently) to see what happens.
+Hook it up to an Oscilloscope or Frequncy Counter and try warming the Inductor L1 (gently) to see what happens.

 POWER:

 I run the board at 9V.
-I tested the board @ 12V for a brief period of time.
+I tested the board @ 12V too.